CodeCargo logo

 Repository Mapping

-• Fuzzy matching - Automatic suggestions based on job names and repository names
+• Fuzzy matching - Automatic suggestions based on legacy job names and repository names

 • Manual selection - Choose specific repositories from your connected GitHub organization